List of DC Comics characters: M: Mister 103/Mister 104 in other media

 Mister 104 appears in Doom Patrol, portrayed by Sendhil Ramamurthy.
 This version has the real name of Rama.

 Mister Handsome

-Mister Handsome is a character appearing in American comic books published by DC Comics.
-The character, created by Peter Milligan and Tom Grindberg, made his first appearance in the one-shot Catwoman: Deviant (1992).

 Mister Handsome is a crime lord and a one-time enemy of Catwoman.
 He is killed and replaced by his wife Mary who assumes the mantle of Mister Handsome.

 Mister Handsome in other media

 Mister Handsome appears in Superman (2025), portrayed by Trevor Newlin.
 This version is a creature created by Lex Luthor when he was twelve years old.

 Mister Poseidon

-Mister Poseidon is a character appearing in American comic books published by DC Comics.

-Mister Poseidon is a villain who wore rings that had different effects.
+Mister Poseidon is a villain who wore rings that had different effects like a shrinking ring.
 He fought the Sea Devils and was defeated by them.

-Poseidon later constructed a ring that enabled him to break Ultivac out of the Fortress of Science outside of Metropolis.
+Mister Poseidon later constructed a ring that enabled him to break Ultivac out of the Fortress of Science outside of Metropolis.
 The two have a brief fight with the Forgotten Heroes, but manage to escape.
 Poseidon and Ultivac later met up with Enchantress, with the three assembling a group called the Forgotten Villains with Atom-Master, Faceless Hunter, and Kraklow.
-When Enchantress and Kraklow get Yggardis the Living Planet on their side, Poseidon and Atom-Master figure out that they are not going to be included in their dominated universe as Poseidon has Ultivac attack Enchantress.

 During the "Infinite Crisis" storyline, Poseidon appears as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.